-Gloria was born in 1926 in Minneapolis, Minnesota, where she was also raised and attended school.
-Following high school graduation in 1944, Gloria worked at the Minneapolis Public Library until she went to college at the University of Minnesota.
+Gloria was born and raised in 1926 in Minneapolis, Minnesota.
+In 1944, following high school graduation, Gloria worked at the Minneapolis Public Library until she attended college at the University of Minnesota.
 Following the war, Gloria married her husband Oscar, with whom she raised two daughters.
-She worked a number of different jobs over the years, including at a nursery school, an employment agency, and a trade school.
-In 1973, she moved to rural Hastings, where she lived during retirement.
+She worked a number of different jobs over the years; including a nursery school, an employment agency, and a trade school.
+In 1973, she moved to rural Hastings, where she retired.
 Gloria was an active member of Christ Lutheran Church, and also enjoyed gardening, sewing, and reading.

 Life Changes after Pearl Harbor